Nebraska Department of Health and Human Services, Office of Rural Health

 Once the financial and operational assessments are completed, a tracking system is developed to assess the progress and changes in meeting the recommendations contained in the report.
 Follow-up visits are made to determine progress and any additional technical assistance needs.

 The Nebraska Flex Program is supporting strategies that will lead to a strong regional system of care for patients who need immediate treatment for a heart attack.
 The Office of EMS is working with key stakeholders to develop a statewide cardiac plan to improve the outcomes of ST-segment elevation myocardial infarction (STEMI) patients.
-When the plan is completed, the Office will work with the stakeholders to set target goals for implementing the strategies, provide technical assistance to help the community achieve the target goals, and evaluate the implementation activities to determine if the target goals have been achieved.
+When the plan is completed, the Office will:

 The Nebraska Office of Rural Health hosts an annual Rural Health Conference which targets health providers at all levels.
-The agenda this year included several sessions focusing on value-based care and the transition process.
-Nebraska also hosted a day-long seminar on CAH leadership that included the future of value-based care in CAHs.
+The agenda includes several sessions focusing on value-based care and the transition process.